confluentinc/ksql/docs/developer-guide/joins/partition-data.md

 !!! important
       If the PARTITION BY expression evaluates to NULL, the resulting row is produced to a random partition.
-You many want to use [COALESCE](../ksqldb-reference/scalar-functions.md#coalesce) to wrap the expression and convert any NULL values to a default value, for example, `PARTITION BY COALESCE(MY_UDF_THAT_MAY_FAIL(Col0), 0)`.
+You may want to use [COALESCE](../ksqldb-reference/scalar-functions.md#coalesce) to wrap the expression and convert any NULL values to a default value, for example, `PARTITION BY COALESCE(MY_UDF_THAT_MAY_FAIL(Col0), 0)`.